wkumari/draft-vandergaast-edns-client-subnet/README.md

    document only defines the format for FAMILY 1 (IP version 4) and 2 (IP version 6), which are as follows:

-   o  SOURCE NETMASK, unsigned byte representing the length of the
+   o  SOURCE NETMASK, unsigned octet representing the length of the
       netmask pertaining to the query.
 In replies, it mirrors the same value as in the requests.
+It can be set to 0 to disable client- based lookups, in which case the ADDRESS field MUST be absent.

-   o  SCOPE NETMASK, unsigned byte representing the length of the
+   o  SCOPE NETMASK, unsigned octet representing the length of the
       netmask pertaining to the reply.
 In requests, it SHOULD be set to the longest cacheable length supported by the Intermediate Nameserver.
 For backwards compatibiilty with draft versions of